iocafe/iocafe-doc/source/extensions/switchbox/210318-switchbox.rst

 ioc_switchbox_socket
 **********************

-* The switchbox socket is part of iocom library.
-It is used by IO network service to forward it's connection end point to switchbox cloud server.
+* The switchbox socket is part of base iocom library, so it can be used without linking the switchbox library.

+*  It is used by IO network service to forward it's connection end point to switchbox cloud server.

 * The switchbox socket class implements EOSAL stream API  and is used as socket or other stream by iocom/ecom communication protocol to accept connections and to transfer data.